 Genetic link between cannabis & teenage depression

-A long term study recently published indicates that there exists a link between marijuana use and depression at the genetic level.
-Considering that a large percentage of the population is susceptible to depression this study is further evidence of the damage that can be caused to ones mental wellbeing through drug use.
+A study carried out in the Netherlands indicates that there exists a link between marijuana use and depression at the genetic level.
+Considering that a large percentage of the population is susceptible to depression, this study is further evidence of the damage that can be caused to ones mental wellbeing through drug use.

-A long term study that has taken place over the past five years in the Netherlands and included 428 families with an average of two adolescent children each has shown that young people with the specialist variant of the seratonin gene called 5 HTT which gave them an increased venerability to depression experienced an increase in symptoms of depression after exposure to cannabis.
+A long term study, that took place over five years in the Netherlands and included 428 families with an average of two adolescent children each, showed that young people with the specialist variant of the seratonin gene called 5 HTT, which gave them an increased venerability to depression, experienced an increase in symptoms of depression after exposure to cannabis.

 The message to young people is although they may consider smoking cannabis harmless they should look at their family genetics, if there is any depressive illness in their family tree at all then avoiding the drug altogether would be prudent.
 And the gene is more common than you might imagine with up to two-thirds of the population carrying the variant gene that makes someone more susceptible to depression.

 The research was carried out at the Behavioural Science Institute of Radboud University Nijmegen by Roy Otten and had been published in the online version of the scientific journal Addiction Biology for anyone who is interested in reading the full study.